lucasgodshalk/Antsy/Readme.md

 The name is a bit of a rib at [Nancy](http://nancyfx.org/).
 If this actually becomes popular, my sincerest appologies to the Nancy maintainers.
 Any name confusion was both entirely avoidable, and my fault.

-This a version 1.0 library.
 Because it leans heavily on aspnet this framework should theoretically be relatively robust.
 Note that the host will not listen for https connections (just stick your favorite reverse proxy in front and do https termination there).
 All json model binding uses [Json.net](https://www.newtonsoft.com/json).